sfcta/CMP_Scripts/INRIX/xd_segments/README.md

 ## INRIX Map Version updates
 - INRIX updates their map version twice a year, in March and September
+- 'we roll up all XD data to the most current map.
+This means that all data within your downloads is on our current map.
+However, if you were to wait to download this data until our next map update you would find that all of the data would be on the that map.
+This means that it DOES matter when you download the data because it will have slightly different segmentation.
+There is typically at 5-10% difference in segmentation.'
 - map data can be downloaded at https://map-data-downloader.inrix.com/

 ### Network conflation process